 - Bulk publishing from a cloud data warehouse is not supported.

 - Feature and map image layers are created for all feature classes and tables in the database that can be accessed through the database connection.
 If any of the feature classes or tables have related tables, separate feature and map image layers will be created for each related table.
-Only you have access to the layers when you create them, but you or an organization administrator can share layers with other members of the organization or even the public.
+All layers have the name of the feature class or table from which they were published.
+Only you have access to the layers when you create them, but you or an organization administrator can share layers with other members of the organization or the public.
 For this reason, it is important to consider what feature classes and tables that the user specified in the connection file can access and what type of privileges the user has on those datasets.

 - The database user specified in the database connection should only have access to the subset of feature classes and tables that the user needs to publish in bulk.